aboustati/aboustati.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year PhD student in the [Mathematic for Real-World Systems CDT](https://warwick.ac.uk/fac/sci/mathsys/) at the University of Warwick, where I am currently supervised by [Theo Damoulas](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/damoulas/), and previously by [Rich Savage](https://warwick.ac.uk/fac/cross_fac/zeeman_institute/staffv2/savage).
-I am also a Visiting Researcher at the London based [Alan Turing Institute](https://www.turing.ac.uk/), having previously done an enrichment year there.
-I have also completed a placement at [Prowler.io](https://www.prowler.io/) in Cambridge working with ST John and James Hensman on a research project.
-My main area of research is in Probabilistic Machine Learning.
-I work on developing novel modelling and inference methodolgies for probabilistic models, with a particular focus on Gaussian process models.
+I am a research scientist at [causaLens](https://www.causalens.com/), working on fundemental and applied research in machine learning and causality.
+I completed my PhD in probabilistic machine learning at the [Mathematic for Real-World Systems CDT](https://warwick.ac.uk/fac/sci/mathsys/) at the University of Warwick, where I was supervised by [Theo Damoulas](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/damoulas/), and previously by [Rich Savage](https://www.pinpointdatascience.com/team).
+I was also a Visiting Researcher at the London based [Alan Turing Institute](https://www.turing.ac.uk/) and an intern at [Secondmind.ai](https://www.secondmind.ai/) in Cambridge, where I worked with ST John and James Hensman.
+My main area of fundemental research is in Probabilistic Machine Learning and I have also been recently looking into the interface between Causality and Reinforcment learning.

 ## Research Interests:
-* Gaussian Processes
+* Probabilsitic models mainly Gaussian Processes
-* Multitask and Transfer Learning
+* Bayesian inference (mainly Variational Inference)
-* Bayesian Inference (mainly Variational Inference)
+* Causality and reinforcment learning
-* Probabilistic Modelling
+* Multitask and transfer Learning
 * Sequential Monte Carlo
-* Continual and Online Learning
+* Continual and online learning
-* Variance Reduction
+* Variance reduction